Electrode-iOS/ELFoundation/README.md

 ### Manual

-Install by adding `ELFoundation.xcodeproj` to your project and configuring your target to link `ELFoundation.framework`.
+Install by adding `ELFoundation.xcodeproj` to your project and configuring your target to link `ELFoundation.framework` from `ELFoundation` target.

+There are two target that builds `ELFoundation.framework`.
+1. `ELFoundation`: Creates dynamicly linked `ELFoundation.framework.`
+2. `ELFoundation_static`: Creates staticly linked `ELFoundation.framework`.

+Both targets build the same product (`ELFoundation.framework`), thus linking the same app against both `ELFoundation` and `ELFoundation_static` should be avoided.

 ## Usage